RolfOe/project-assignment-B/Explainer_notebook.md

     cleaning and preprocessing
-I made and used a Wikipedia scraper to scrape the Wikipedia pages of the 2548 counties in the column called 'County'. an operation that gave me access to 1981 articles. a secondary scrape based on the 'ID' collum, from the same table increased that number to 2051. as some of the ID contained a more appropriate spelling of county names. the linking of countys to larger units was nice in terms of creating a sensible network but lead to to some data cleaning, as administrative units oftentime are named after dorminant countys or citys for example Essex being both a duchy and a county or worse Finland being both a Kingdom and a county
+I made and used a Wikipedia scraper to scrape the Wikipedia pages of the 2548 counties in the column called 'County'. an operation that gave me access to 1981 articles. a secondary scrape based on the 'ID' collum, from the same table increased that number to 2051. as some of the ID contained a more appropriate spelling of county names. the linking of countys to larger units was nice in terms of creating a sensible network but lead to to some data cleaning, as administrative units oftentime are named after dorminant countys or citys for example Essex being both a duchy and a county or worse Finland being both a Kingdom and a county worst offernder was the middel eastern county of Turin being merged with an empire node also called Turin which made the county the appears in the top 20 best connected nodes in the network.
     Write a short section that discusses the dataset stats (here you can recycle the work you did for Project Assignment A)

     Tools, theory and analysis.
 Describe the process of theory to insight